freeCodeCamp/freeCodeCamp/guide/english/sql/sql-count-function/index.md

 The COUNT operator is usually used in combination with a GROUP BY clause.
 It is one of the SQL "aggregate" functions, which include AVG (average) and SUM.

-This function will count the number of rows and return that count as a column in the result set.
+This function will count the number of rows of the given function and return that count as a column in the result set.

 Here are examples of what you would use COUNT for:
 * Counting all rows in a table (no group by required)